 Chemistry is ‘a quest for truth’.
 Ever since the ancient Greeks, scholars have searched for what we are made up of.
 The study of Chemistry A' level aims to bring one closer to the answer by stimulating and sustaining your interest in chemistry allowing you to gain an understanding and knowledge of the subject.
 It also helps you appreciate the interlinking patterns which are a feature of this subject.
 The course shows the inter-relationship between the development of the subject and its application and value in today’s society.

-A minimum of five GCSE subjects including Grade 6 in either Chemistry or Science and Mathematics Grade 6.
+A minimum of five GCSE subjects including grade 6 in either Chemistry or Combined Science and Mathematics grade 6.

 The syllabus in the first year comprises ten topics and in the second year a further 9 topics are covered.
 Examinations take place at the end of the second year.